 Blumberg Model of Performance

 The Blumberg model of performance dates from 1982 and is a fairly classic behavior model, despite being focused on performance.
-The model says that an individual’s performance, or behavior, is influenced by three different factors, their capacity, their opportunity and their willingness.
+The model says that an individual’s performance, or behavior, is influenced by three different factors.
+These factors are their capacity, their opportunity and their willingness.

-The underlying factors that drive performance or behavior in this model are similar to those which appear in some other popular models.
+The underlying factors that drive performance or behavior in this model are similar to those which appear in other models.

 Put simply, this model says that an individual’s performance at work (which can be thought of as their behaviors in a specific situation) is a function of their willingness, their capacity and their opportunity to perform well.